 The months after seemed to blur.
 I wake up each morning thinking I must be strong for the yet living.
 I routinely go through the day, putting one step forward - my son would have wanted that.
 He lived his life with his cup half full no matter what was happening.

 Even with the forward movement, my weight seems to be falling off, over twenty pounds in only a few months.
-I was able to take a period off of work, but for many, that is not an alternative.
+I was able to take a period off of work, but that is not an alternative for many.
 The time off gave me a healing period as my body could rest when needed - even after three months, I still cried myself to sleep every night.
 I find myself wondering if my life would ever be happy again.

 New Puppy - A Part of Healing